finbud2024/BackendFinbud/README.md

 #### Manual Scraping

-You can also trigger the scraper manually via the API:
+You can also trigger the scraper manually via the API (requires authentication):

 ```http
 POST /events/scrape